Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Approach

-\paragraph{Design:} Our proposed design is based on four basic steps (see Figure \ref{fig:Method}): \begin{itemize} \item Step 1 - Training of the teacher.
-We train $h_T$ in a supervised manner with $D$ to learn the underlying conditional data distribution $p(y|x)$.
-This requires the original labelled training data. \item Step 2 - Creating the synthetic dataset.
+\paragraph{Design:} Our proposed design is based on four basic steps (see Figure \ref{fig:Method}): \begin{itemize} \item \textbf{Step 1} - Training of the teacher.
+We train $h_T$ in a supervised manner with $D$ to learn the underlying conditional distribution of task $\mathbb X \rightarrow\mathbb Y$.
+This requires the original labelled training data. \item \textbf{Step 2} - Creating $D_S$.
 We create a synthetic dataset $D_S$ that captures features that $h_T$ has learned from training on $D$.
-A generation procedure $Gen\{h_T\}$ is used to create this synthetic dataset.
-As $Gen\{h_T\}$, we perform AM via a deep generator network ($G_{AM}$) that transforms a small noise vector $z_{in}$ to examples that strongly activate a predefined neuron.
-Inspirations for this design are \cite{baluja2017adversarial,nguyen2016synthesizing}.
-After the synthetic set is created, we create its labels.
-If $x_s$ is a synthetic example created by $Gen\{h_T\}$, we give $x_s$ the label that $h_T$ chooses for it, i.e., either the class with the maximum output probability, $\arg\max_i \{h_T^{(i)}(\theta,x_s) \}$ ($i$ corresponds to the possible class of the output and $\theta$ corresponds to the parameter vector of $h_T$), or the softmax of the output to capture the output probabilities of $h_T$. \item Step 3 - Training of the student.
-As next step $h_S$ is trained by using the synthetic data and labels produced by Step 2. $h_S$ can be a larger or smaller DNN than $h_T$, or even be based on a different learning method, e.g, an SVM. \item Step 4 - Use the student on the test set. \end{itemize}
+We perform AM via a deep generator network $G_{AM}$.
+Inspirations for this design are \shortcite{baluja2017adversarial,nguyen2016synthesizing}. $G_{AM}$ is optimized to transform input random noise vectors into stimuli that strongly activate a pre-chosen output class neuron $cl$ of $h_T$.
+After $G_{AM}$'s optimization is finished, we use $G_{AM}$ to generate one or multiple synthetic stimuli.
+This process is repeated multiple times to create multiple stimuli for $D_S$.
+Each time an output class neuron of $h_T$ is randomly selected.
+After the synthetic stimuli are created, we create their labels.
+To do this, we pair each chosen synthetic stimuli with its corresponding output from $h_T$. \item \textbf{Step 3} - Training of the student.
+As next step, $h_S$ can be trained with the synthetic data and labels produced by Step 2. $h_S$ can be a larger or smaller DNN than $h_T$, or even be based on a different learning method, e.g, an SVM. \item \textbf{Step 4} - Evaluate $h_S$ with the test set. \end{itemize}

-The choice of $Gen\{h_T\}$ and which method to use for $h_S$ are two central decisions.
-Next, we discuss the choice of $Gen\{h_T\}$.

-\paragraph{Generation:} For the stimuli generation we consider two approaches: AM and code inversion \cite{mahendran2016visualizing}, since both approaches result in expressive data based on the acquired knowledge of $h_T$.
-Code inversion requires the original training data, or the logits of the data from the fully connected layer we try to match.
-However, training $h_S$ without access to $D$ would be beneficial towards our anonymization objectives.
-Therefore, we use AM for the generation of the synthetic dataset.
-We further discuss this choice from a more theoretical viewpoint in the next section.
-Note that contrary to other works like \cite{nguyen2016synthesizing}, the goal of $Gen\{h_T\}$ is not to produce realistic looking synthetic data, but instead to create a synthetic dataset that can reliably train $h_S$.

-Formally, we assume a trained model $h_T(\theta,x)$ with $x$ being an element of the input space $X$, and $\theta$ the parameter vector of the model, which is an element of parameter space $\Theta$.
-To synthesize data that the trained model $h_T(\theta,x)$ perceives as elements of a class, $Gen\{h_T\}$ uses AM on the activations of the output layer of $h_T(\theta,x)$ via $G_{AM}$ such that: